 As much as old people with a ZX Spectrum glued to their bum might argue, games weren’t better in the old days.
 But that doesn’t mean there aren’t classics awaiting your twitchy thumbs should you raid gaming’s archives.
 Atari was responsible for more than most.

-On this day when Atari’s birthday cake gets its 50th candle, we delve into the company’s rich arcade history, picking 11 cabs we reckon deserve another airing.
+Here, we delve into the company’s rich arcade history, picking 11 cabs we reckon deserve another airing.

 Designed by Steve Wozniak (later of Apple fame), who was duly ripped off by Steve Jobs (also later of Apple fame) over development bonuses, Breakout is one-player Pong.
 It’s basic fare, but tough and compelling.
 Play it with a spinner for best effect.

 Arriving a year after Space Invaders, Asteroids made Taito’s title look archaic.
 In place of doddering and chunky foes was a field of asteroids you blasted to smithereens – and a sneaky saucer determined to turn you into so much space dust.